Rubbin ’n wrecking

 Difficult season start in the DOM.

-Rudy wrote a little story about his experiences racing the iRacing replicated Impala Sprint CUP car in the familiar SFH Livery and his #8.
+Rudy de Wit shares about his experiences racing the iRacing replicated Impala Sprint CUP car in the familiar SFH Livery and his #8.

 The first of 3 sub seasons 12 of 36 races in the Deutsche Online Meisterschaft (DOM) flew by.
 The DOM hosts a huge regular grid (35+) of DETACH club drivers (+2 dutchies) that enjoy racing ovals.
 There is always someone on track that runs an equal pace.
 Racing is good most of the time, but as oval racing isn’t as common in Europe compared to the USA there’s a road racing mentality seen quite often, more give n take please.